ARTICLES

 Director's Office

 It consists of three rooms: "The Governor's Office," "Urban Development," and "Architecture."
-It is a space that recreates the Governor's office, with exhibits on the historical background of the time of construction, the renovation called the "Great Reiwa Renovation," and past Hokkaido morning newspapers.
+It features the historical background of the time of construction, exhibits related to the renovation known as the "Great Reiwa Renovation," and past Hokkaido morning newspapers.
+It is a space that recreates the Governor's office.

 Projection mapping exhibits